javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

     - The `year` should have 4 digits.
 For compatibility, 2 digits are also accepted and considered `19xx`, e.g. `98` is the same as `1998` here, but always using 4 digits is strongly encouraged.
     - The `month` count starts from `0` (Jan), up to `11` (Dec).
-    - The `date` parameter is actually the day of month, if absent then `1` is assumed.
+    - The `day` parameter represents the day of the month, if absent then `1` is assumed.
     - If `hours/minutes/seconds/ms` is absent, they are assumed to be equal `0`.

     For instance: